Murder of Vanessa Guillén: Controversy over funeral costs

 Jeffrey Goldberg, editor of The Atlantic, alleged in an October 2024 article that former President Donald Trump had committed to paying for Guillén's funeral, only to oppose it later.
 According to two anonymous sources and contemporaneous notes taken by one of the participants present at the meeting, during an Oval Office meeting, Trump became angry when he discovered the cost, stating, "It doesn't cost 60,000 bucks to bury a fucking Mexican!" and ordered his chief of staff, Mark Meadows, not to pay the cost.
+However this source was discredited since they were not in the meeting, relayed it second hand, and those in the meeting adamantly denied the claim.
 According to another unnamed source, Trump remained agitated later in the day, reportedly saying, "Can you believe it?
 Fucking people, trying to rip me off."

 Trump campaign spokesperson Alex Pfeiffer and Meadows offered accounts that differed, stating that Trump did not make the remarks that Goldberg alleged.
 In response to Goldberg's report, Guillén's sister Mayra responded on X that his story was "exploiting" her sister's death for politics, and said, "President Donald Trump did nothing but show respect to my family and Vanessa."
 Guillén family lawyer Natalie Khawam, who was not present at the meeting in question, confirmed that a bill had been sent to the White House, but that no money had ever been received.
 However, Khawam accused Goldberg of misrepresenting her clients' treatment by the Trump administration.
 Khawam stated that Goldberg "used and exploited" her clients "for cheap political gain," and that the timing of the article, two weeks before a pivotal presidential election and four years after the alleged events, was "quite suspicious".